kennyfraser/wp-github-sync-extra/README.md

 4. *Sync Image Path*: Imports images from git and converts tag markup to Wordpress theme.

 5. *Sync File Name*: Ties the filename in git to the slug in Wordpress ( Currently this is only working in one direction, git -> Wordpress.

+## Warning ##

+This plugin required a modified version of WordPress GitHub Sync and will not function with out it.